hashicorp/terraform-provider-azurerm/website/docs/r/servicebus_queue.html.markdown

 ~> **NOTE:** Service Bus Premium namespaces are always partitioned, so `enable_partitioning` MUST be set to `true`.

-* `lock_duration` - (Optional) The duration of a peek-lock; that is, the amount of time that the message is locked for other receivers.
-The maximum value is 5 minutes.
-Default value is 1 minute.
-Provided in the [TimeSpan](#timespan-format) format.

 * `lock_duration` - (Optional) The ISO 8601 timespan duration of a peek-lock; that is, the amount of time that the message is locked for other receivers.
 Maximum value is 5 minutes.
 Defaults to 1 minute. (`PT1M`)

 * `max_size_in_megabytes` - (Optional) Integer value which controls the size of